Northern South Africa Highlights: Limpopo Valley & Kruger

 Our Northern South Africa Birding Tour covers the best of Limpopo Province.
 Indeed, it’s another tried-and-tested itinerary.
 And this area has a lot to offer for birders and wildlife enthusiasts.
 Not only is it a very diverse province, but it’s well-developed and easy to visit.
 Consequently, this makes for a superb 13-day birding and wildlife safari.
 It’s an itinerary that will leave you hankering for more of South Africa’s wonders.
 We’ll aim for 280 – 300 bird species along with a host of mammals.

 Our Northern South Africa Birding Safari starts in Johannesburg.
 From there we’ll drive north to Polokwane for a night.
-Next up we spend two nights in the Soutpansberg Mountains.
+Next up on the trip we spend two nights in the Soutpansberg Mountains.
 Moving north-west we then explore Mapungubwe National Park.
 Up next is the highlight of the tour – Pafuri Camp in the far northern Kruger National Park.
 The northern Kruger offers the best birding in the whole park.
 Meandering southwards through the Kruger we visit Shingwedzi and Letaba Rest Camps.
 Finally, we visit the forests of Magoebaskloof.
 And we end off the birding safari back in Johannesburg.

 The accommodation is of a medium-plus standard.
 It includes B&B’s, two lodges, two National Park Rest Camps and a small hotel.
 Importantly, all accommodations have en-suite facilities, and are clean and comfortable.